 To track Engagement Rate by Page Update using Databox, follow these steps:

-The All Page Views by Function metric tracks the number of times a company's LinkedIn page is viewed by users.
-It indicates interest and engagement with the company's brand and content split up by Functions.
+Total All Page Views by Country metric tracks the number of times a company's LinkedIn page is viewed by users.
+It indicates interest and engagement with the company's brand and content split up by Countries.

-The time the video was watched.
+The total time watched for video play-pause cycles that are at least 3 seconds.
 Video auto-looping will continue to increase this metric for each subsequent play.